 If you did not choose to download software options during installation, then after installing Oracle RAC, verify if there are any patches needed for your system.

-To determine if any patches are required for your system, review the Oracle Database Readme and the Oracle Database Release Notes for Microsoft Windows.
+To determine if any patches are required for your system, review the Oracle Database Release Notes.